xwu35/ISAAC_UTK/Metagenome_analysis_ISAAC.md

 # 1. press ENTER to continue;
 # 2. press q to quit reading terms;
 # 3. Answer yes to the question: Do you accept the license terms? [yes|no];
-# 4. Copy the path you got above for the location. **DO NOT USE THE DEFAULT LOCATION**.
+# 4. Copy the path you got above for the location.
+DO NOT USE THE DEFAULT LOCATION.
 # 5. Answer yes to the question: Do you wish the installer to initialize Miniconda3 by running conda init? [yes|no]?
  bash Miniconda3-latest-Linux-x86_64.sh